South Florida rapper Yung Miami hosts ‘Spend Dat Gas Giveaway’ to give back to the community - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The hip-hop artist known as Yung Miami said hopefully this helps ease the financial pressure some are feeling.

-“Gas is so high right now that I need some gas tooo haha no, but I know how important it is for people to need gas and get to work and from work,” said Yung Miami.
+“Gas is so high right now that I need some gas tooo haha no, but I know how important it is for people to need gas and get to work and from work.
+It’s very hard out here, it’s important to give back, especially me being a mother.
+I know that times get hard, and I just want to be a blessing to others,” said Yung Miami.

 After the gas giveaway, the focus shifted to honoring local mothers.